zim-desktop-wiki/zim-desktop-wiki/PLUGIN_WRITING.md

 then object_B will not be destroyed as long as object_A is alive.
 On the other hand, if object_A is destroyed, object_B simply doesn't get any signals anymore.

-The `SignalConnectorMixin` class keeps track of the connections it made, which helps in cleaning up.
+The `ConnectorMixin` class keeps track of the connections it made, which helps in cleaning up.